Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

   </tr>
 </table>

-A few seconds later, the boss will start to cast *Absolute Zero*.
-This will serve as the hard enrage, *unless* the boss is brought under 20.0% HP.

-If the DPS check is met, *Absolute Zero* will be a raid-wide and a knockback instead, so stay near the middle.

 ### Light Rampant - 4:4 CW

 This is the same strat outlined in the Google Doc, with different starting